 If your home is located in a flood zone, it’s critical that you know how to get ready for those drenching spring rains.
 Here are some basic steps any homeowner can take to prepare for potentially devastating floods.

 Community Emergency Plans

 Your community has an emergency plan in case of flooding.
 There are warning signals to alert residents, evacuation routes mapped out and the locations of emergency shelters are given.
+They may also schedule storm drain cleaning all over the community to help prevent flooding in the area.
 Get in touch with your community government center if you haven’t already received copies of these preparedness plans.

 Have a Family Plan

 Floods can be devastating.
 In an emergency, it’s key that every family member knows what to do and where to go.
 Plan an evacuation route with your family and practice it.
 Be sure everyone has the name, address and phone number of a family contact who lives out of state in case anyone is separated during a flood event.

 Get ready to prevent disaster.
 Turn off all electrical power to the home as soon as there is any standing water or before you vacate it.
 Also turn off gas and water supplies if you evacuate.
 You may hire electrical contractors to raise your electrical outlets, circuit breakers and other electrical component so they are at least a foot above the home’s flood elevation mark.